Berkeley-CS61B/website-sp24/policies/index.md

 faculty/staff person can call to speak with someone about suicide:
 (800) 273-TALK (8255).

+More resources can be found under our [Resources tab](../resources/support/index.md).

-If you're experiencing extenuating circumstances impacting your mental health and would like to meet with a member of course staff to work out accommodations within the course, or would like to be connected to more resources, you can set up a meeting with us [here](https://forms.gle/Pyajz6QoibMhbXAo8)
+If you're experiencing extenuating circumstances impacting your mental health and would like to meet with a member of course staff to work out accommodations within the course, or would like to be connected to more resources, you can set up a meeting with us [here]({{ site.links.student_support_meetings }})

 ### Accommodation